- Eleanora and George Landew Professor of Management

 - Technology Strategy

-Gautam Ahuja is a Professor of Management and Organizations at the Samuel Curtis Johnson Graduate School of Management at Cornell University.
-He has also served at the Ross School of Business at the University of Michigan from 2001 to 2017, and at The University of Texas at Austin (1996-2001), and as Visiting Professor of Business Administration at Harvard Business School (2014-2015).
+Gautam Ahuja serves as Eleanora and George Landew Professor of Management and Professor of Management and Organizations at the Samuel Curtis Johnson Graduate School of Management at Cornell University.
+He has also served at the Ross School of Business at the University of Michigan (2001-2017), at The University of Texas at Austin (1996-2001), and as Visiting Professor of Business Administration at Harvard Business School (2014-2015).

 Ahuja's research interests include competitive analysis, technology and innovation, globalization, and the use of inter-organizational arrangements such as mergers, acquisitions, and alliances in these contexts.
-His research on these issues has received several global awards, including TIM Distinguished Scholar for lifetime achievement, the highest award given by the Technology and Innovation Management Division of the Academy of Management (2019), Schendel Best Paper Award from the Strategic Management Society (2016), SMS Knowledge & Innovation Best Paper Award (2015),and the SIEE-EBS Best Paper Award for the best paper on innovation management (2013).
+His research on these issues has received several global awards and honors, including Fellow of the Strategic Management Society (2023), Fellow of the Academy of Management (2021), TIM Distinguished Scholar for lifetime achievement in research (2019), the highest award given by the Technology and Innovation Management Division of the Academy of Management (2019), the Schendel Best Paper Award from the Strategic Management Society (2016) based on subsequent impact, SMS Knowledge & Innovation Best Paper Award (2015),and the SIEE-EBS Best Paper Award for the best paper on innovation management (2013).
 He was also felicitated as an SMS Foundations Scholar (2016) for his contributions in the field of strategy and innovation by the Innovation and Knowledge group of the Strategic Management Society.
-At the invitation of the Indian Government, he delivered the Pravasi Bharatiya Divas Oration (2011), the formal speech on the occasion of Pravasi Divas, the festival to celebrate the achievements of the Indian diaspora (non-resident Indians).
+At the invitation of the Indian Government, he delivered the Pravasi Bharatiya Divas Oration (2011), the formal speech on the occasion of Pravasi Divas, the festival to celebrate the achievements of the global Indian diaspora (non-resident Indians).
 Other honors include Lectio Magistralis, Luiss University, Rome; the Il Sigillum Magnum Medal from the University of Bologna in Italy, the world's oldest continuously functioning university; the Distinguished Alumnus Award in 2008 from the Ross School; and the Senior Faculty Research Award for sustained "path-breaking research as a thought-leader in the field of strategy" in 2010, also from the Ross School.
 Other global research awards include the TIM Best Paper Award for Technology and Innovation Management (2003), the Sage-Pondy and West Publishing Awards for outstanding research in Organization Theory (1998), the Free Press Award for Best Dissertation in Strategic Management (1997), all from the Academy of Management; and the College on Organization Science Best Dissertation Award (1995) from the Institute for Operations Research and the Management Sciences (INFORMS).

-Ahuja's research has been cited more than 23,000 times by other scholars and various federal and international bodies such as the EPA, OECD, and UNEP.
-He serves as Editor-in-Chief of Organization Science, one of the premier journals in the field, and has also served as Associate Editor for Management Science and as a Senior Editor for Organization Science and Strategy Science.
-He served as the Co-chairperson (2001-04) and Chairperson (2004-2013) of the Strategy Area at Ross.
-For several years through this period, the Strategy Area was ranked in the top three departments (including number one) globally by the Financial Times.
+Ahuja's research has received more than 30,000 citations from other scholars and various federal and international bodies.
+He has served as Editor-in-Chief of Organization Science, one of the premier journals in the field, and has also served as Associate Editor for Management Science and as a Senior Editor for Organization Science and Strategy Science.
+He served as the Co-chairperson (2001-04) and Chairperson (2004-2013) of the Strategy group at Ross.
+For several years through this period, the Strategy group was ranked in the top three departments (including number one) globally by The Financial Times.
 He has also served as the Division Chair for the Technology and Innovation Management Division of the Academy of Management.
 As a doctoral advisor, he has trained many students who are now faculty at some of the best institutions across the world.

 - Ahuja, Gautam; Capron, Laurence; Lenox, Michael; Yao, Dennis.
 "Strategy and the Institutional Envelope"Strategy Science.
 3.2 (2018): ii-x